MaCervenka-cen57085/quizmaster/docs/dev-environment/how-to-develop.md

     }
     ```

-- in specifications, mark scenario that pass only with feature flag with @feature-flag
+- in specifications, mark scenario with @feature-flag that pass only when feature flag is enabled

     ```gherkin
     @feature-flag
     Scenario: Unfinished scenario
         # Passes only when feature flag is set
+    ```
+- in specifications, mark scenario with flag @not-feature-flag that pass only when feature flag is disabled

+    ```gherkin
+    @not-feature-flag
+    Scenario: Former scenario
+        # Passes only when feature flag is not set (i.e. is false)
     ```

 ### Enable Feature Flag